cr0stata/cr0stata/README.md

 My real name is Stefano!
 I'm an aerospace engineer and I am passionate about technology in general.
 I'm always striving to learn more.
-- 🔭 I’m currently a research fellow with a special focus in propulsion engineering
+- 🚀 I’m research fellow with a special focus in propulsion engineering
 - 📖 I’m currently studying data-driven engineering, sys optimization and Julia.
 - 🎤 I'm the podcast manager of the [Poincaré Podcast](https://anchor.fm/poincare-podcast)
 - 💻 I've completed my very first [site](https://cr0stata.github.io) using [Jekyll+MinimalMistakes](https://github.com/mmistakes/minimal-mistakes)